Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: FEM meshing

 The trap frequency dependence on the mesh might not only be related to the mesh element size itself, but also on differences in the mesh being differently built for similar FEM models.
-To test this, we simulated the trap configuration as used for \Fref{fig:meshdependence} for slightly different $l_{\mathrm{mesh}}$ of (49.9, 49.95, 50.00, 50.05, 50.1)$\,$nm and get trap frequencies of (23.7, 23.6, 23.8, 23.6, 23.6)\,kHz, resulting in a mean value of $(23.66\pm0.09)\,$kHz.
-Thus, the scatter of trap frequency from using nearly similar meshes of about $\pm0.4\%$ is smaller than the fit uncertainty for the trap frequency.
+To test this, we simulated the trap configuration as used for \fref{fig:meshdependence} for slightly different $l_{\mathrm{mesh}}$ of (49.9, 49.95, 50.00, 50.05, 50.1)$\,$nm and get trap frequencies of (23.7, 23.6, 23.8, 23.6, 23.6)\,kHz, resulting in a mean value of $(23.66\pm0.09)\,$kHz.
+Thus, the scatter of trap frequency of about $\pm0.4\%$ from using nearly similar meshes is smaller than the fit uncertainty of the trap frequency.

+Note that the computation time for obtaining a typical magnetic field distribution of a particle is $30-120$\,min and requires $50-600$\,GB of RAM \ntxt{on computing nodes with 20 core Intel E5-2650v3 CPUs with 2.30\,GHz base frequency available via a computing cluster.}